BeemaRajan/WhisperSynth/README.md

 | 9.75  | 5.7924  | 8.3206          | 1.05e-06           |
 | 10.0  | 5.7762  | 8.3964          | 3.0e-07            |
 | **Final** | **Train Loss:** 6.4708 |

+While changing the learning rate (from 5e-5 to 3e-5) and number of epochs (from 3 to 10) yielded slightly more training loss, the fluctuation in the training loss indicates that the model may not be learning the structured data correctly.

 Results from Evaluation script (eval.py):